A New Heart

 “Above all else, guard your heart, for everything you do flows from it.”
 Proverbs 4:23 NIV

-Above all else, we are to do this!
-There is nothing more important, no other priority that God has for us but to seek Him with such dedication and thorough passion that the Holy Spirit is recognized as the Guard of our inner being in God.
+We are to do this, above all else!
+There is nothing more important, no other priority that God has for us.
+We are to seek Him with such dedication and thorough passion that the Holy Spirit is recognized as the Guard of our inner being in God.
 If our heart is right before God, all else falls into place, pleasing the Lord.

 Paul states this to the Colossians, powerfully rendered in the Amplified translation: